VAGINAL DRYNESS OVERVIEW

 - After surgical removal of the ovaries, chemotherapy, or radiation therapy of the pelvis for cancer.

-- After having a baby, particularly if you breastfeed.
+- After having a baby, particularly in women who breastfeed.

-- While using certain medications, such as danazol, medroxyprogesterone (Provera® or DepoProvera®), leuprolide (Lupron®), or nafarelin.
-When these medications are stopped, estrogen is produced normally again.
+- While using certain medications, such as danazol, medroxyprogesterone (brand names: Provera or DepoProvera), leuprolide (brand name: Lupron), or nafarelin.
+When these medications are stopped, estrogen production resumes.

 Women who smoke cigarettes have been shown to have an increased risk of an earlier menopause transition as compared to non-smokers.
 Therefore, atrophic vaginitis symptoms may appear at a younger age in this population.